iniffur/movies-API-challenge/README.md

 - **Seeding**: I populated the database with sample data to test the API endpoints.
 This involved creating JavaScript files that contained JSON data and using Mongoose to insert it into the database
 - **Route Setup**: I then created route files for each endpoint of the API, using Express to handle HTTP requests and responses.
 This helped me to plan the structure of the API and keep the code organised.
 - **API Implementation**: One-by-one I wrote the business logic for each API endpoint, using Mongoose to interact with the database, and Postman to test each endpoint and make sure it returned the expected data.
 - **Refactoring**: Once I was happy with the implementation, I went back over the code to make it more readable and scalable, breaking down larger methods into smaller ones and removing duplicated code.
-I also separated the business logic into separate service files to keep the controllers focused splely on handling HTTP requests and responses.
+I also separated the business logic into separate service files to keep the controllers focused solely on handling HTTP requests and responses.
 - **Testing** I used Jest to write unit tests for each endpoint of the API.
 This helped me to catch bugs and ensure the API was working as expected.